jesus-salas-j/jesus-salas-j.github.io/index.md

 <br/><br/>
 ## Introduction

-I have based this article in the Vaughn Vernon book titled "Implementing Domain Driven Design".
-At the time of writing this article I have to recognize that I am not an expert in DDD so it is probably that this content doesn't answer all your questions about Strategic DDD.
+I have based this article on the Vaughn Vernon book titled "Implementing Domain Driven Design".
+At the time of writing this article I have to recognize that I am not an expert in DDD so it is probably that this content doesn't answer all your questions about Strategic DDD although I wish it can help you in your undestanding of this approach.
 It is a complex subject and I have needed to read several times some of the chapters in the book to understand the large amount of concepts that are explained there.
 Many of the concepts are quite abstract and although the book contains some examples it has been difficult for me to think how these concepts could fit in the projects I am currenly working on.<br/><br/>
-Nevertheless I am going to do my best in explaining the main concepts in a simple way and provide some more examples that those provided by the book so you can achieve a better understanding.<br/><br/>
+Nevertheless I am going to do my best in explaining the main concepts in the simplest possible way and provide some more examples that those provided by the book so you can achieve a better understanding.<br/><br/>
 Before reading the Vernon's book I had read lots of articles in internet about DDD, forum discussions, youtube videos, and more.
 Until I read the book I didn't quite understand exactly what DDD was, the information I found sometimes was confusing